Thermographic orthophoto of a large commercial roof showing water ingress as retained heat

 Wait too long, and the hidden problems disappear again.
 A pre-dawn survey on this same roof would reveal nothing, as the water would have cold-soaked overnight to match the temperature of the dry areas.

-Thermal Roof Inspection Video
+Thermal Roof Inspection

 See the thermal orthophoto data and our expert defect identification process in action.
 Watch exactly how three distinct datasets - RGB, daytime thermal, and nighttime thermal - combine to reveal hidden moisture intrusion and deliver a complete, instantly actionable picture of the roof.